Impala

 = ibis.impala.connect(host=host) client

-You can accomplish many tasks directly through the client object, but we additionally provide APIs to streamline tasks involving a single Impala table or database.
+You can accomplish many tasks directly through the client object.

 Table objects